The Employment Law Review: Puerto Rico

 Various federal and local employment laws specify the confidential information that employers must protect from public disclosure.

-The US federal Americans with Disabilities Act (ADA) and Genetic Information Nondiscrimination Act, as amended, and their local counterparts, protect employees' genetic, medical and health-related information, and data in the employment context, or relating to disabilities or requests for accommodation (or both).
+The US federal Americans with Disabilities Act (ADA) and Genetic Information Non-discrimination Act, as amended, and their local counterparts, protect employees' genetic, medical and health-related information, and data in the employment context, or relating to disabilities or requests for accommodation (or both).
 This information must be kept in separate records.
 Enforcement guidance issued by the Equal Employment Opportunity Commission under the ADA, and applicable in Puerto Rico, concerning disability-related enquiries and medical examinations of employees, suggests that any medical information concerning employees' disabilities must be treated as confidential.
+This includes an employee's covid-19 vaccination status.
 Employers may share this type of information in limited circumstances with supervisors, safety personnel and government officials investigating compliance with the ADA.

 Additionally, Act No. 207 of 27 September 2006 and its regulation prohibit employers from using an employee's social security number for identification purposes and requires safeguards to protect it from undue disclosure.
 An employer may only transfer social security numbers electronically when there are sufficient safeguards to protect their confidentiality.

 Further, Puerto Rico's legislation prohibiting discrimination based on sexual orientation and gender identity requires employers to keep information of this nature confidential.
-A similar protection from disclosure is afforded to information gathered during an investigation to protect a domestic violence victim who is at risk in the workplace, or who is alleging discrimination.
+A similar protection from disclosure is afforded to information gathered during an investigation to protect a domestic violence victim who is at risk in the workplace or is alleging discrimination, or during investigations into workplace harassment.
 Employers must take reasonable measures to prevent disclosure of confidential information to persons who have no need to know the information.
-Employers must also maintain the confidentiality of any information in respect of special statutory leave taken to tend to situations relating to domestic violence, child abuse, sexual harassment in the workplace, sexual assault, lewd acts or stalking in its grave modality.
+Employers must also maintain the confidentiality of any information in respect of special statutory leave taken to tend to situations relating to domestic violence, child abuse, sexual harassment in the workplace, sexual assault, lewd acts or stalking in its grave form.